orstavik/cloudflare-tutorial/docs/newChapters/the_law/2_HowTo_regulate.md

 2. We then replace the function we wish to observe with this regulator, and then we get a beautiful report each time the function is called.

-3. We apply this to the problem of
+3. We apply this to the problem of hypotenuse, because this is all the math I remember from school.

 ```javascript
 function observeInputOutput(original) {